authelia/authelia/docs/content/configuration/miscellaneous/introduction.md

 ---
 title: "Miscellaneous"
 description: "Miscellaneous Configuration."
-lead: "Authelia has a few config items that don't fit into their own area.
+summary: "Authelia has a few config items that don't fit into their own area.
 This describes these options."
 date: 2020-02-29T01:43:59+01:00
 draft: false
 images: []